alexpgates/alexpgates.github.com/source/blog/alfred-custom-workflows.md

     <img src="/static/images/alfred-pack-dogs.png" alt="Alfred Pack Dog Search">
 </div>

 To search for a user, I start typing _human_ then tab, then the name or email address of the Pack user I want to find.
+After hitting enter, I'm taken directly to the search results.

 <div class="row text-center">
     <img src="/static/images/alfred-pack-humans.png" alt="Alfred Pack Human Search">
 </div>

-After hitting enter, I'm taken directly to the search results page in Pack admin.

-#### Set up your own Custom Web Search
+#### Set it up

 Setting up a custom web search is easy.
+In order for this to work, though, you need the name of the query parameter used in your search results.
+In my case, it's <code>search</code>.
+YouTube, for example, uses <code>search_query</code>.
+The easiest way to find this is to perform a search using the regular search field, then look for anything that comes after the <code>?</code> in the URL.

-From the Web Search setting under the Features tab, just click Add Custom Search on the bottom right of the screen.
-Add the URL for your results page in the _Search URL_ field. <code>{query}</code> is the variable that is passed from the Alfred window.
+Like the first example, add this in the _Web Search_ pane under the _Features_ tab in Alfred Preferences.
+Click Add Custom Search on the bottom right of the screen.
+Then add the URL for your results page in the _Search URL_ field.
+Use <code>{query}</code> as the variable that is passed from the Alfred window.
+Finally, set your title, keyword, and icon.

-Dropping in an icon will keep things looking nice and fancy, too.

 <div class="row text-center">
     <img src="/static/images/alfred-custom-search-setup.png" class="margin" alt="Alfred Pack Admin">
 </div>

-Save time by creating Custom Web Searches for any site that you frequently search.

 <hr>